lukexyz/luketools/README.md

 ### 📝 Notes

+**Fast package install using `Mamba`**
+Config to use Mamba as the default solver
+Conda to use [`mamba-org/mamba`](https://github.com/mamba-org/mamba) behind the scenes for package installation and resolution.

+> conda install -c conda-forge mamba
+> conda config --set solver mamba

+→ Verify config
+> conda config --show

 **Prompts for LLMs**
 > You are an AI programming assistant.
 > - Follow the user's requirements carefully & to the letter.